-- (1) large-scale warehouse facilities, commonly referred to as big-box facilities, primarily constructed to meet the growing demand from e-commerce and light industry customers, driven by factors such as the relocation of production from Asia to Europe; and - (2) city logistics facilities, operated as MLP Business Parks and offering small warehouse units (ranging from 700 m2 to 2.5 thousand m2).
-MLP Business Parks are urban logistics projects that are gaining popularity due to their high standard of finish combined with excellent locations.
+- (1) large-scale warehouse facilities, commonly referred to as big-box facilities, primarily constructed to meet the growing demand from e-commerce and light industry customers, driven by factors such as the relocation of production from Asia to Europe; and - (2) City Logistics facilities, operated as MLP Business Parks and offering small warehouse units (ranging from 700 m2 to 2.5 thousand m2).
+MLP Business Park projects are urban logistics developments that are gaining popularity.
 They cater to the evolution of retail commerce (e-commerce) and are located within or close to city boundaries, with easy access to labour and public transport.
-The first such projects are MLP Business Park Berlin, MLP Business Park Schalke, MLP Business Park Vienna, MLP Business Park Poznań, and MLP Business Park Łódź.
+The first such projects are MLP Business Park Berlin, MLP Business Park Schalke, MLP Business Park Niederrhein, MLP Business Park Vienna, and MLP Business Park Poznań.